-Responding to current developments in the online customer support landscape
+How to respond to current developments in online customer support

 Countless organisations are struggling with an increase in the number of questions that come in through online channels.
 “What happened to my order?” is a question many overworked customer service agents see on a daily basis.
 COVID-19 has had a significant impact on what customer service means nowadays and how we go about it.
 In this article, we’ve listed the latest trends in the field of webcare and we’ve thrown out a life raft to help you keep afloat of the increasing volumes.

 The pandemic has affected many different industries, and customer service is no exception.
 In fact, this industry has the hardest time in times when physical stores close their doors and web shops flourish.
 Online customer service is struggling with higher volumes and more complex questions.
 In addition, a new target group has emerged that is not used to online customer service and may be less tech-savvy than millennials and Gen-Z generations.
 This target group shopped mainly in physical stores and is used to human and personal interaction.

 In addition to increasing volumes, more complex questions and new target groups, many contact centres were also hit hard in a different way.
 The pandemic and a consequent recession forced many contact centres to close, downsize or cut back on staff.
 Conclusion?
 With less, more must be achieved.
 The pressure is on!
 Without implementing any measures, this will undoubtedly lead to longer waiting times, lower customer satisfaction and an even higher pressure on staff.

 Harvard research shows that, because of the pandemic, consumers in general have become more anxious and conversations are now more likely to escalate.
 Conversations labeled ‘difficult’ increased by a whopping 100%.
 Waiting times have also become longer on average by no less than 34% (Ultimate.ai).